 - Helena Center for Health in St. Helena, CA– $4,135 for one week

 - Smoking Cessation Wellness Spa Retreat– $1,250 for one week

 Popular Rehab Centers for Cigarette Smokers and Their Fees

 Many local community locations host their form of cigarette rehab as well, in the form of outpatient groups.
 There are also hospital programs and residential treatment available across the United States.
 Like all facets of this, how one goes about their rehab experience will be unique.

 Here are some examples of treatment centers across the country:

 - Serenity Vista Addiction Recovery Retreat, Boquete, Panama: $9,900 for the 4-week program or $4950 for a 15-day program, private pay.

 - Helena Center for Health, St. Helena, CA: $4,135 for one week retreat, accepts insurance

 - Smoking Cessation Wellness Spa Retreat, changing location: $1,250 for one-week retreat, private pay.

 Smoking, while addictive and hard to shake, is not impossible to overcome.
 There are plenty of reasons to quit and plenty of ways to do it.
-All it takes is one decision to say you’re done letting cigarettes control your life.
-Make the decision today, and figure out which treatment plan works best for you.
+All it takes is one decision to say a patient is done letting cigarettes control their life.
+Make the decision today, and figure out which treatment plan works best.